akira-tech/RFQ993471/README.md

   * CSS3/Less
   * Responsive design with Bootstrap
   * jQuery
-  * Websockets.io - main browser-server communication protocol
+  * Websockets - main browser-server communication protocol
   * D3.js - for the wordcloud visualization
   * REST API for consuming and exposing data
   * Meteor - the main app platform